 - Illinois course materials

 - Lecture notes, lecture videos, slides, lab handouts, homeworks, and exams are available for several past semesters of algorithms classes at Illinois.
+The TV emoji 📺 indicates classes with freely available lecture videos.

 - Course materials elsewhere

-- Over the last decade, it has sadly become much less common for instructors to preserve their course materials on the open web.
+- Over the last decade, it has sadly become much less common for instructors to maintain course materials on the open web.
 Most instructors (or perhaps more accurately, most universities) either lock their course materials inside walled gardens (“learning management systems”) or simply delete them when the course is over.
 Here are some useful exceptions.

 — homeworks (without solutions), lab problems (with solutions)